soapbox-pub/rebased/docs/configuration/storing_remote_media.md

 # Storing Remote Media

 Pleroma does not store remote/federated media by default.
-The best way to achieve this is to change Nginx to keep its reverse proxy cache forever and to activate the `MediaProxyWarmingPolicy` MRF policy in Pleroma which will automatically fetch all media through the proxy as soon as the post is received by your instance.
+The best way to achieve this is to change Nginx to keep its reverse proxy cache for a year and to activate the `MediaProxyWarmingPolicy` MRF policy in Pleroma which will automatically fetch all media through the proxy as soon as the post is received by your instance.

 ## Nginx